LutfiK/Expedia-Hotel-Offers/ABOUT.md

 I didn't have any previous node js experience other than some self-learning in the past so this excersie was a bit of a learning opportunity for me.

+Todos on the UI Side :
+* udpate date filter fields to be datepicker controls " update the google map api to recieve the Longtitude and Latitude of the hotel passed in the API (API key required)